 This is part of the $170 million Treaty of Waitangi deal for the Tuhoe tribe.

-The land will be managed by a governance board of initially four Crown and four Tuhoe appointees, with one of the Tuhoe appointees as chairman.
-After three years, composition of the board will change to three Crown and six Tuhoe.
+The land will be managed by a governance of initially four Crown and four Tuhoe appointees, with one of the Tuhoe appointees as chairman.
+After three years, composition of the will change to three Crown and six Tuhoe.

 Mr Mitchell said the National Parks Act will no longer apply and will be replaced by a new Te Urewera Act, expected to pass through Government early next year.